 BEc (Monash), PhD (Harvard)

-Peter B. Dixon is Sir John Monash Distinguished Professor in the Centre of Policy Studies, Monash University, Clayton Campus.
+Peter B. Dixon is a Professor in the Centre of Policy Studies, Victoria University, Melbourne.
 His best known work is in economy-wide modelling.

 - macroeconomic policy and the general outlook